bbadzioch/MTH337_site/digests/digest_10.md

 and do you have a preference when plotting?
 :::

-Seaborn is build on top of matplotlib.
+Seaborn is built on top of matplotlib.
 It provides an interface convenient for working with pandas dataframes and similar objects.
 Everything that seaborn does can be done directly with matplotlib, but it may take more work.